-KEEP THIS PORTION FOR YOUR RECORDS E57609-P16944 DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-GRACO INC. The Board of Directors recommends you vote FOR the following: Election of Directors For Against Abstain Nominees 1a) Eric P. Etchart П П 1b) Jody H. Feragen 1c) J. Kevin Gilligan The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2 Ratification of appointment of Deloitte & Touche LLP as the Company's independent registered accounting firm.
-Approval, on an advisory basis, of the compensation paid to our named executive officers as disclosed in the Proxy Statement.
-3. Approval of the Graco Inc. 2019 Stock Incentive Plan.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+1. Liection of Directors Fa.
+Against Abatain Nominees For Against Abstain 1a) Heather L. Anfang 1b) Archie C. Black 1c) Brett C. Carter The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2.
+Ratification of appointment of Deloitte & Touche LLP as the Company's independent registered accounting firm.
+3. Approval, on an advisory basis, of the compensation paid to our named executive officers as disclosed in the Proxy \Box Statement.
+4. Approval of the Amended and Restated 2019 Stock Incentive Plan.
 NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature (Joint Owners)
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date Date